bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

 3. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.
 A Class/Stateful component has logic included, while a presentational component only renders JSX.
 Because a presentational component doesn't need state, it's much better to only use a function syntax component, as opposed to a class.
 A stateful component needs to keep track of changes, and will often include some logic to get the result, while a presentational component only renders JSX, which is essentially what displays on the screen (nothing intensive).

+4. Briefly describe PropTypes and what we use them for when building react applications.
+PropTypes are created by the developer, and it's useful only to developers to keep track props.
+If the developer looses track of props and passes the wrong props, then the console.log will let the developer know that something went wrong.